tkelvinthuo/FuelMinder/README.md

 # Fuel Minder
-- The Fuel Minder is a program meant on helping travellers calculate the amount of fuel needed for the whole journey.
+- Fuel Minder is a program meant on helping travellers calculate the amount of fuel needed for the whole journey.

+## Features
+- Simple and ease-to-use command-line interface
+- Calculates the fuel need depending on the type and distance to be travelled.

 ## Importance
 - The Fuel Minder has several advantages: